cysouw/diathesis/text/c03_prepositions.md

 ### [ NP | N– ] Governed preposition drop

 Governed prepositions that can be dropped are frequent.
-There are even various verbs that allow for different governed prepositions [@Next a,b].
+There are even various verbs that allow for different governed prepositions [@next a,b].

 :::ex
 a.
 Die Leute sprechen über die Wahl.
 Die Leute sprechen darüber, dass es einen neuen Präsidenten gibt.